Infinite monochromatic patterns in the integers: Introduction

 \end{itemize} (For the sake of brevity, we listed explicitly only the expressions that involve the first three elements of the sequence.)
 Notice that the above pattern is obtained by considering finite iterations of the symmetric polynomial function $P(a,b)=a+b+ab$.
 The key observation for the proof is that such a function is an associative operation on $\N$, and in fact is the operation inherited from the multiplicative structure via the affine transformation $T:a\mapsto a+1$.

 In this regard, it is worth mentioning that monochromatic patterns in the natural numbers that mix additive and multiplicative structure are of great interest in the current research in arithmetic Ramsey Theory.
-For instance, it was only in 2010 that V. Bergelson \cite{be} and N. Hindman \cite{hi2} independently proved that the configuration $\{a+b, a\cdot b\}$ is monochromatic.
-That result was then improved in 2017 by J. Moreira \cite{mo} who showed that also the pattern $\{a,a+b,a\cdot b\}$ is monochromatic.
+For instance, it was only in 2010 that V. Bergelson \cite{be} and N. Hindman \cite{hi2} independently proved that the configuration $\{a,b,c,d\}$ where $a+b=c\cdot d$ is monochromatic.
+In 2017 by J. Moreira \cite{mo} showed that the pattern $\{a,a+b,a\cdot b\}$ is monochromatic.
 In 2019, J.M.
 Barrett, M. Lupini and J. Moreira \cite{blm}, building also on previous work by Luperi Baglini and the author \cite{dl}, proved other similar partition regular configurations, including $\{a, a+b, a+b+a\cdot b\}$.
 It is still an open problem whether $\{a,b,a+b,a\cdot b\}$ is a monochromatic configuration.

+The paper is organized as follows.
+In Sections 2 and 3, we present our results and give several examples.
+In Section 4 we recall all the notions required for the proofs, which are given in the following Section 5.
+The last Section 6 contains a list of remarks and possible directions for future reserach.

 \begin{section}{Symmetric polynomials and monochromatic configurations} Throughout the paper, we denote by $\N=\{1,2,\ldots\}$ the set of positive integers.

 The combinatorial configurations we are interested in are symmetric, in the sense that they originate from suitable symmetric polynomials.
 Recall the following